amarpan/meet-your-classmates/README.md

  <h5 align="center">Amar 'Pan' Panjwani</h5>

 ## Introduction
-Meet Your Classmates is a hub where students can get to know and relate to their peers via completion of short 3-question mini-surveys.
+Meet Your Classmates is an Instagram-clone and hub where students can get to know and relate to their peers via completion of short 3-question mini-surveys.
 By learning about others' backgrounds, previous experiences, and interests, an atmosphere of community is created that is conducive to higher levels of learning and success.

 ## Screenshots